jallen2034/passwordKeeperSpringBoot/README.md

 If a user needs to log in to a specific website (e.g. Facebook) they can go into the app, find the appropriate password, they can also click a button which copies the password into the clipboard, and log in.

 ## Tech stack

+Programming Languages:

+- Java 11
+- JavaScript
+- SQL

+Libraries and Frameworks

 - React with Material-UI
 - Spring Boot with Spring Data JPA and Spring Security

+Database:

 - PostgreSQL

 ## Features